Richard-Raad/PersonalTrainingDatabase/README.md

 python app.py
 ```

-The application will be available at `http://localhost:5000/`
+The application will be running at `http://localhost:5000/`

 ---